.NET

 helm uninstall dotnet-monitor-collector

-For troubleshooting this solution, see our .NET with helm troubleshooting guide.
+Encounter an issue?
+See our .NET with helm troubleshooting guide.

 These instructions show you how to:

-- Create a basic custom metrics export configuration with a hardcoded Logz.io exporter
+- Create a basic custom metrics export configuration with a hardcoded Logz.io exporter.

-- Create a basic custom metrics export configuration with a Logz.io exporter defined by a configuration file
+- Create a basic custom metrics export configuration with a Logz.io exporter defined by a configuration file.

-- Add advanced settings to the basic custom metrics export configuration
+- Add advanced settings to the basic custom metrics export configuration.

 Before you begin, you'll need:

-- An application in .NET Core 3.1 or higher
+- An application in .NET Core 3.1+.

-Install the App.Metrics.Logzio package
+1. Install the App.Metrics.Logzio package

 Install-Package Logzio.App.Metrics

-If you prefer to install the library manually, download the latest version from the NuGet Gallery.
+For manual installation, download the latest version from the NuGet Gallery.

-Create MetricsBuilder
+2. Create MetricsBuilder

 var metrics = new MetricsBuilder()